federicocanzonieri/amazonAnalyzerKubernetes/amk-classic/README.md

 ## Notes
-Make sure that you have all the containers up after 2-3 min after launching the "start.sh".
+Make sure that you have all the containers up after 2-3 min after launching the "run.sh".